A Joint Venture of Providence Healthcare, St. Joseph’s Health Centre and St. Michael’s Hospital

 - Public Participation in Priority Setting: An Ethical Perspective

-- Artifical Nutrition and Hydration at the End of Life
+- Artificial Nutrition and Hydration at the End of Life

 - Restraints: ‘Let Me Be Free’